bids-standard/bids-specification/src/schema/README.md

 -   `associated_data.yaml`: Requirement levels of associated non-BIDS directories.

-### `modalities.yaml`
+### `instruments.yaml`

-This file contains a dictionary in which each key is a modality abbreviation and the value is a dictionary with one key: `datatypes`.
+This file contains a dictionary in which each key is a instrument abbreviation and the value is a dictionary with one key: `datatypes`.
-The `datatypes` dictionary contains a list of datatypes that fall under that modality.
+The `datatypes` dictionary contains a list of datatypes that fall under that instrument.

 ### `datatypes/*.yaml`